Predictive Process Model Monitoring using Recurrent Neural Networks: Related work and motivation

-While previously proposed predictive process monitoring techniques build powerful sequence modelling approaches, we rather focus on a less-granular approach based on dividing traces into smaller windows, in this case 5 windows, in which a small process model exists.
-The underlying idea is to predict the next relations between activities (materialized as Declare constraints \cite{pesic2006declarative}) that will be generating the model in a particular part of a trace.
+While previously proposed predictive process monitoring techniques build powerful models with activities as time steps and process model forecasting time intervals spanning hours, days, potentially weeks, PAM focuses on a granularity in between by dividing traces into smaller windows, in this example 5 windows, in which a small process model exists.
+The underlying idea is to predict the next relations between activities that represent the model generating the behavior of the future of the trace.
 This allows process owners to obtain predictions based on, e.g., whether an application was rejected because of the absence of a prior investigation (W\_Afhandelen Leads), the presence of a particular preceding check (A\_PreAccepted preceding A\_Submitted), or the inappropriate sequencing of events (e.g. an alternating sign-off cycle to adhere the four-eyes principle) all at the same time.
 Furthermore, it allows to predict whether certain constraints which are monitored will be holding in the further execution of a process, e.g., the chain response constraint in window 5, offering a predictive alternative to \cite{DBLP:conf/bpm/BurattinCM14}.

 By making use of the Declare language \cite{pesic2007declare}, it is possible to populate the windows with relations between activities, e.g., whether an activity will happen right after another, whether a particular activity will occur (a given number of times), and whether particular behaviour will not occur.
 Other types of relations could be used as well, e.g., the 4C spectrum \cite{DBLP:conf/apn/PolyvyanyyWCRH14}, behavioural constraints \cite{weidlichPDMW11}, or incidence matrices \cite{weijters2006process}.
 Nevertheless, the Declare base provides a well-rounded and comprehensive set of patterns that cover various unary and binary behavioural relationships which has seen a vast number of successful applications in mining and predicting processes.
 The relations over the activity set create a vast feature space, which needs to be adequately modeled for prediction for which we explore various neural network-based architectures, most notably convolutional recurrent neural networks used in the analysis of moving images.